-In this era of busy schedule its really hard for all parents to sit down and make homemade meals every day.
-Ready-made or takeout foods are source of diet or nutrition for many children.
+In this era of busy schedules, it’s really hard for all parents to sit down and make homemade meals every day.
+Ready-made or takeout foods are a source of diet or nutrition for many children.
 But nobody can guarantee that these foods are healthy.

-Processed foods may have negative effect on child’s health and overall development.
-As saying goes “morning shows the day”, unhealthy diet in childhood can have negative impact for life time.
-Unhealthy diet in childhood can be a source of diseases for years later on.
+Processed foods may have a negative effect on a child’s health and overall development.
+As saying goes “morning shows the day”, an unhealthy diet in childhood can have a negative impact on a lifetime.
+An unhealthy diet in childhood can be a source of diseases for years later on.

-Same principle is used for nutrition or dietary intake for children and adults.
-Every human of any age needs similar types of nutrients: vitamins, carbohydrates, fat, protein and minerals.
+The same principle is used for nutrition or dietary intake for children and adults.
+Every human of any age needs similar types of nutrients: vitamins, carbohydrates, fat, protein, and minerals.
 The amount of specific nutrients, however, may differ at different ages.
 Check out the nutrition basics for children of both sexes at various ages, based on the dietary guidelines for Nepalese.

 Which foods to consider daily on diet?

--Consume a variety of fresh, green leafy, or dried vegetables on daily diet.
-Also, it is good to have dried vegetables with lower sodium level.
+-Consume a variety of fresh, green leafy, or dried vegetables on a daily diet.
+Also, it is good to have dried vegetables with lower sodium levels.

 Added sugar and saturated and trans fats should be consumed in controlled quantity.
 Natural sugars, however, found in fruit and milk is good for health.
-But, fats found in animal sources of food like red meat, poultry and dairy products should not be consumed on excess amount.
+But, fats found in animal sources of food like red meat, poultry, and dairy products should not be consumed on the excess amount.